Reducing our environmental impact

 The DBRC offices use Air Source heating along with the Woodah Farm office which also harvests rain water to flush the toilets.
 Our newest site, Seaton Jurassic, uses solar energy and natural ventilation systems for cooling.

 In 2015 we put together a set of sustainable procurement guidelines which will shape our purchasing choices for years to come.
 We are particularly focusing on selecting products which are not associated with any global environmental issues such as Palm Oil, Sustainable Fishing and Deforestation.
 In 2015 we ensured that all of our offices are using 100% FSC certified recycled paper.
+All suppliers of goods to our Seaton Jurassic site are approved on the strength of their environmental credentials and we aim to roll this out across the whole of the Trust in the near future.

 Our purchasing guidelines can be found here.